DonChong2000/TodayILearn/01.Productivity/Physiologic/Sleep/Why Your Sleep Schedule Sucks (And How To Fix It!) - HealthyGamerGG.md

 	- Go outside during the day and at dusk
 	- ==gain Vitamin D, will decrease your depression==
 4. Structured bed time routine
-	- 2 hour before bed, no screen
+	- 2 hours before bed, no screen
-	- No phones, tablet, laptop in bed
+	- No phone, tablet, laptop in bed
 	- ==Screens inhibit melatonin==
-	- Redeuce dopamine and stimulate level bedore bed.
+	- Reduce dopamine and stimulate levels before bed.
 (Youtube, tiktok, etc are build to stimulate your dopamine)
 	- Instead you can do:
 		- Grocery shopping
 		- ==Clean==